Py0000/simple-book-web/README.md

   * ***Note: Make sure you do not close the one opened in step 5***

 **Step 7:** Enter the following command: `npm start`
+  * Ensure that you do not have processes running on `localhost port 3000`
   * ***Note: If you see this line appearing on your terminal (`'react-scripts' is not recognized as an internal or external command`), do the following:***
     * `npm install react-scripts --save`
     * `npm start`